yieniggu/web3-exercise/README.md

 1. Buyer logs in to `/buyer` route
     1. Simple login form (fake it - no real functionality needed).
-    1. You can use any data store (cloud or local) that works for you for the user profile.
+    1. You can use any data store (cloud or local) that works for you for the buyer profile.
 Keep it SIMPLE.
-    1. The user will sign his transactions with a web wallet (i.e. MetaMask or Solana wallet), so import the address you chose to MetaMask.
+    1. The buyer will sign his transactions with a web wallet (i.e. MetaMask or Solana wallet), so import the address you chose to MetaMask.
-1. The screen shows the user the current balance of USDX and MyStock they have in their wallet.
+1. The screen shows the buyer the current balance of USDX and MyStock they have in their wallet.
-1. The user can purchase units of MyStock from the seller.
+1. The buyer can purchase units of MyStock from the seller.
     1. Assign any value you want to a unit of MyStock - the value is decided in the Web2 the app (no need for Oracles etc.).
 For example, decide that each MyStock is equal 10 USDX.
-    1. The user can buy as many units of MyStock as they want, provided they have enough USDX to cover the total.
+    1. The buyer can buy as many units of MyStock as they want, provided they have enough USDX to cover the total.
-1. Once the user decides how many MyStock units they want, they will click a `submit buy transaction` button.
+1. Once the buyer decides how many MyStock units they want, they will click a `submit buy transaction` button.
-1. The user will use their web3 wallet to send the USDX they owe **to the broker's address**.
+1. The buyer will use their web3 wallet to send the USDX they owe **to the broker's address**.
 1. You'll then show some animation showing that the transaction is executing.
-1. At the end of the transaction, both balances (USDX and MyStock) will update for the user.
+1. At the end of the transaction, both balances (USDX and MyStock) will update for the buyer.

 ### Seller flow